skulptur/asset-preloader/README.md

 ## `asset-preloader`

-A tiny Typescript asset preloader for the browser via XHR2.
-It can preload assets of different file types and composite progress together and supports multiple event subscriptions.
+A tiny asset preloader for the browser via XHR2.
+It can preload assets of different file types and composite progress together, with support for multiple event subscriptions.

 ## Get started